PATTERNS THAT DANCE

 I source them usually by travelling to Japan or purchasing from specialists who deal in vintage kimono textiles overseas.

-Every step of the process is done by hand in my home studio on Vancouver Island.
+Every step of the process is done by hand in my tiny home studio on Vancouver Island.

 ONE OF A KIND.